flexcompute/tidy3d/docs/source/quickstart.rst

 Start Here
 **********

-Welcome to Tidy3d
+Welcome to Tidy3D
 =================

 This page will get you set up with Tidy3D and running a simple example.

-.. note:: This is the documentation for the beta release of Tidy3D.

 Code Repositories
 -----------------

-We host several examples and tutorials at our `documentation repository <https://github.com/flexcompute-readthedocs/tidy3d-docs>`_ and its `notebook section <https://github.com/flexcompute-readthedocs/tidy3d-docs/tree/readthedocs/docs/source/notebooks>`_.
+We host all of the several examples and tutorials from this documentation in the `notebook section <https://github.com/flexcompute-readthedocs/tidy3d-docs/tree/readthedocs/docs/source/notebooks>`_ of our `documentation github repository <https://github.com/flexcompute-readthedocs/tidy3d-docs>`_.

-You can find our front end python code in its entirety at `this github repository <https://github.com/flexcompute/tidy3d>`_.
-This is also a good place to ask questions or request features through the "Discussions" tab.
+You can find our front end python code in its entirety at `its github repository <https://github.com/flexcompute/tidy3d>`_.
+This is also a good place to ask questions or request features through the "Discussions" or "Issues" tabs.

 Getting Started
 ===============

-Before using Tidy3D, you must first `sign up <https://client.simulation.cloud/register-waiting>`_ for a user account.
+Before using Tidy3D, you must first `sign up <https://tidy3d.simulation.cloud/signup>`_ for a user account.

 Signing up also grants you access to our browser-based `interface <https://tidy3d.simulation.cloud/account>`_ for managing simulations.